The Best Sleeping Pads for Comfortable Camping

 Klymit Static V

 This inflatable pad uses its namesake V-shaped baffles to minimize air movement within the pad, providing consistent support for your body throughout.
-As our least expensive inflatable pad, this is a great value purchase if you need more comfort than a closed-cell foam pad.
+As one of the less expensive inflatable pads, this is a great value purchase if you need more comfort than a closed-cell foam pad.
 Multiple versions of this pad are available, featuring larger sizes, higher R-values, or lighter weights.

 Therm-a-Rest NeoAir XLite

-With a similar construction to the NeoAir XTherm, the XLite shaves off 25 percent of the weight with the use of lighter materials.
-The result is an incredibly lightweight, compact pad that still gives you the warmth and comfort you need.
+With a similar construction to the NeoAir Uberlite, the XLite is just a bit heavier, coming in at 12 oz.
+It's still a lightweight, compact pad that gives you the warmth and comfort you need.
 It’s a favorite of long-distance hikers, and you’ll be hard pressed to find a full Appalachian Trail shelter without at least one in use.

 Weight: 12 oz.